raulfanc/gradebook_app/README.md

 - Django REST API
 1. Generic class (UTIL?) avoid repeated coding, like a template class
 2. security things to do at the end

+---
+### Github
+use git branches to manage the project (wont mess with the master branch)
+- master branch: for production (working code here)
+- test branch: for testing (optional)
+- develop branch: for development
+- feature branch: for each feature (e.g. name is like feature/xxxx)